tasos-a/SonOpt/README.md

 # SonOpt
 Hi!
 This is SonOpt, a Max/MSP application for sonifying bi-objective population-based optimization algorithms.
+You can find the relevant paper here: https://arxiv.org/abs/2202.12187

 Requirements: